-Anywho, I had always wanted to go to Sanganai Creek but because I am not mobile (yet) I always thought it would not happen anytime soon.
-Thankfully these guys were organising the transport, accommodation, activities and food all one had to do was pay USD60 for the weekend do.
+I had always wanted to go to Sanganai Creek but because I am not mobile (yet) I always thought it would not happen anytime soon.
+Thankfully a group on Facebook was organising a weekend package which included transport, accommodation, activities and food; all one had to do was pay USD60 for the weekend do.
 We were supposed to meet up at 9am on the Saturday but the organisers did not have everything ready so we waited a good solid hour in the sun while they went to get the trailer for the bus.
 I was already annoyed, is this not something one does the night before a trip?
 Eventually we left at 10am and started on the journey that is 120 km out of Harare.

 The first thing we did when we got there was take selfies, naturally.